USEPA/webcms/CONTRIBUTING.md

 Note that a good pull request has the following characteristics:

 - The code works, and you are confident that it works.
 Your job is to deliver code that works.
 - The change is small enough to be reviewed efficiently without inflicting too much additional cognitive load on the reviewer.
-Several small PRs beats one big one, and splitting code into separate commits is easy with a coding agent to do the Git finagling for you.
+Several small PRs beat one big one, and splitting work into separate, focused commits is straightforward with `git add -p` and an interactive rebase.
 - The PR includes additional context to help explain the change.
-What's the higher level goal that the change serves?
+What's the higher-level goal that the change serves?
 Linking to relevant issues or specifications is useful here.
-- Agents write convincing looking pull request descriptions.
-You need to review these too!
-It's rude to expect someone else to read text that you haven't read and validated yourself.
+- A convincing-looking pull request description still has to be accurate.
+Read and validate your own description before you ask anyone else to read it — it's rude to expect a reviewer to work through text you haven't checked yourself.

-Given how easy it is to dump unreviewed code on other people, please include some form of evidence that you've put that extra work in yourself.
-Notes on how you manually tested it, comments on specific implementation choices or even screenshots and video of the feature working go a long way to demonstrating that a reviewer's time will not be wasted digging into the details.
+Given how easy it is to hand unreviewed code to a reviewer, please include some form of evidence that you've put that extra work in yourself.
+Notes on how you manually tested it, comments on specific implementation choices, or even screenshots and video of the feature working go a long way toward demonstrating that a reviewer's time will not be wasted digging into the details.

 ## Table of Contents